fieldtrip/website/tutorial/visual_artifact_rejection.md

 - FC: 2, 3, 4, 30, 39, 40, 41, 45, 46, 47, 51, 53, 59, 77, 85

 Channels MLO12 and MLP31 are removed because of artifacts.

+## Suggested further reading

+For an introduction to how you can deal with artifacts in FieldTrip in general, you can go back to the [Introduction: dealing with artifacts](/tutorial/artifacts) tutorial.
+As an alternative to visual artifact detection, you can do it automatically, see the [automatic artifact rejection](/tutorial/automatic_artifact_rejection) tutorial.
+More information on dealing with artifacts can also be found in some example scripts and frequently asked questions.
+Furthermore, this topic is often discussed on the email discussion list which can be searched [like this](http://www.google.com/search?q=artifact&sitesearch=mailman.science.ru.nl%2Fpipermail%2Ffieldtrip%2F).